Photography & Travel Blog

 Practice ethical wildlife photography

-Before we reveal the best places in Costa Rica to photograph wildlife, we need to discuss ethical wildlife photography.
-Always prioritize the well-being of the animals.
+Before we reveal the best places in Costa Rica to photograph wildlife, a discussion about ethical wildlife photography is warranted.
+Always prioritize the well-being of animals.
 Avoid disturbing them or using flash photography, particularly with sloths.
 Your guide will help you make sound ethical decisions when photographing sensitive species like frogs and other reptiles.

 The Osa Peninsula